1996 Football League First Division play-off final: Background

 Crystal Palace's Dave Bassett was seeking the seventh promotion of his managerial career.
 He had taken over at the club four months prior to the final, and led them from sixteenth in the league to third with a run of just four defeats in twenty-two games.
 O'Neill had been Leicester manager since December 1995 when he left Norwich City after claiming the chairman Robert Chase was not providing sufficient financial support.
 Despite criticism from fans who were dissatisfied with Leicester's style of play during O'Neill's early tenure, and failing to win in his first nine matches, the team ended the regular season undefeated in their last seven games and qualified for the play-offs on the final day.
 O'Neill had previously managed a team at Wembley, leading Wycombe Wanderers to victory in the 1994 Football League Third Division play-off final and two FA Trophy victories.

 There was speculation in the media that if Leicester failed to be promoted, they would sell Heskey, with Liverpool being favourites to buy him.
 Conversely, should Leicester be promoted, it was reported that O'Neill would make a bid for Keith O'Neill who he managed when at Norwich City.
-Leicester City's defender Taylor had played for Reading, who had lost the previous season's First Division play-off final, and said he was keen to make amends: "It's an awful feeling to be beaten at Wembley ...
+Leicester City's midfielder Taylor had played for Reading, who had lost the previous season's First Division play-off final, and said he was keen to make amends: "It's an awful feeling to be beaten at Wembley ...
 I'm bursting for the opportunity to put it right".
 Leicester City's Steve Walsh, who had featured for his club in their previous three play-off finals and scored three times, appeared resolute: "Winning is the only thing ...
 You cannot enjoy losing any final.
 After so much hard work, after all you've gone through, it's awful."

 Thomas Russell of The Guardian anticipated that Rob Quinn would make his third start for Crystal Palace.
 He had replaced the injured Leif Anderson in the second leg of their play-off semi-final against Charlton Athletic.
 Martyn, the Crystal Palace goalkeeper, was to play despite carrying an elbow injury for which he needed corrective surgery, while Hopkin remained an injury doubt.
 The final was broadcast live in the United Kingdom on ITV as part of The Big Match programme.
 Bookmakers considered Crystal Palace to be the favourites.
 The referee for the match was David Allison from Lancaster.
-Crystal Palace adopted a 3–5–2 formation while Leicester played as 4–5–1.
+Crystal Palace adopted a 3–5–2 formation while Leicester played as 4–4–2.